 Sportlots Auctions are unique because of their 1, 2, 3, SOLD format.
 Learn more below why Sportlots Auctions are the best way for auctions to be run.Auction Format

 Sportlots auctions have a unique format in that unlike other popular auction formats, the end of the auction is not determined based on a pre-defined date, but instead based on the amount of time the auction goes without a bid.
-Just like traditional auctions, Sportlots auctions are based on a 1, 2, 3, SOLD format.
-Basically, if an auction goes 3 days without a bid, the auction is then sold.
+Unlike traditional auctions, Sportlots auctions are based on a 1, 2, 3, SOLD format.
+Basically, if an auction goes 3 days without being out bid, the auction is then sold.
 If there is a bid that causes an out bid or the original bidder, the status is reset to 1.

 The auction status is updated once a day early in the morning and not when the bid is placed.
 As a result, 3 days is the minimum amount of time that the auction will go without a bid before being sold.
 Depending on the timing of the last bid, the auction can actually be active for close to 4 days before going to SOLD status.

 Bidding is done in 25 cent increments up to $5.00 and 50 cent increments between $5.00 and up to $25.00 and $1.00 increments $25.00 and over.
 If a maximum bid is placed which is not in these increments, the next lowest price is used.

 This format eliminates "SNIPE" bidding which is the practice of waiting until the last second of an auction to place the best bid.
 While legal, this practice doesn't give other bidders the chance to get their best bid in.